containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 #### Install the etcd package

-There's etcd version 3.2.18 in official repos for CentOS.

-Run to install it:
+Run to install etcd from official repo:
 ```bash
 {{< highlight bash >}}